LAX Rental Car Center: History

-The Los Angeles International Airport Consolidated Rent-A-Car (LAX ConRAC) facility is one of the major components of the airport's Landside Access Modernization Program, along with the LAX Automated People Mover (APM).
-The $1 billion facility will consolidate rental car operations currently spread across the Westchester neighborhood of Los Angeles.
-Before the construction of the ConRAC, these rental car companies operated 3,200 daily shuttle trips around the Central Terminal Area and on streets around LAX.
+Known as the LAX Consolidated Rent-A-Car Facility (ConRAC) during development, the LAX Rental Car Center is one of the major components of the airport's Landside Access Modernization Program, along with SkyLink.
+The $1 billion facility consolidates rental car operations previously spread across the Westchester neighborhood of Los Angeles.
+Before the construction of the RCC, these rental car companies operated 3,200 daily shuttle trips around the Central Terminal Area and on streets around LAX.

 The facility was built by a public–private partnership known as LAX ConRAC Partners, a consortium of 11 companies led by PCL Construction.
 Los Angeles World Airports (LAWA), the operator of LAX, awarded the consortium a $2 billion contract, with the construction and operations phases of the facility each costing about $1 billion.

 A ceremonial groundbreaking was held on September 12, 2019.
 The 5719000 sqft facility will be the largest rental car facility in the world when it opens.
 The facility was topped out July 12, 2021.
 The project used a total of 233000 cuyd of concrete, which at the time made it the second-largest concrete building in the United States, behind the Pentagon.
-The ConRAC facility has been designed to achieve a LEED Gold rating with sustainable elements including native drought-tolerant landscaping, reclaimed water usage and a solar farm generating approximately 8,400 megawatt hours annually.
+The RCC facility has been designed to achieve a LEED Gold rating with sustainable elements including native drought-tolerant landscaping, reclaimed water usage and a solar farm generating approximately 8,400 megawatt hours annually.

-The focal point of the ConRAC is the five-story ready/return building, at which customers pick up and return vehicles.
-This building also includes a station on the LAX Automated People Mover line.
+The focal point of the RCC is the five-story ready/return building, at which customers pick up and return vehicles.
+This building also includes a station on SkyLink.
 There is also a quick turnaround (QTA) building used for the light maintenance of vehicles such as fuelling, car washing, oil changes and tire rotation.
 By keeping operations within the footprint of the facility, the QTA building will help in minimizing traffic congestion on the roads.

-In 2018, LAWA signed 20-year base leases with rental car companies to use the ConRAC.
-The ready/return building was handed over to tenants on June 6, 2022.
-Contractors for the car rental companies will construct their rental counters, waiting areas, office spaces and entry/exit booths.
+In 2018, LAWA signed 20-year base leases with rental car companies to use the RCC.
+The ready/return building was handed over to tenants on June 6, 2022 for contractors for the car rental companies to construct their rental counters, waiting areas, office spaces and entry/exit booths.

-As of June 2022, work was underway to build access roads into and out of the facility and complete the Quick Turn Around building.
-As of January 2024, the ConRAC was expected to fully open in April 2025.

 The Avis Budget Group was the first to begin operations at the facility on October 9, 2024.
+The facility's opening was officially announced on March 11, 2026 with Enterprise Holdings, Europcar, The Hertz Corporation, and Sixt having relocated their operations to the building.